comunica/Tutorial-ISWC2019-Solid-Comunica/content/topic.md

 ## Topic and Relevance
 {:#topic}

-Decentralization is a hot topic these days.
+Decentralization is a widely discussed topic these days.
 [Solid](https://solid.mit.edu/){:.mandatory} is a Web-based platform founded by Tim Berners-Lee that enables people store data in their own personal _data pod_.
 This gives users _true data ownership_,